Finder makes money from featured partners, but editorial opinions are our own.

 • Bitrate.
 Bitrate is a measure of how much data is being processed every second.
 A higher bitrate means higher image quality, but also higher data usage.

 • Compression.
-Many streaming sites, such as Twitch, will automatically compress your stream data so that it doesn't need as much data.
-Uncompressed video can be several times more data-intensive than the same video, compressed.
+Like streaming sites like YouTube and Twitch, game streamers will compress your stream so that it doesn't need as much data.
+How this is one will affect the data used.

 Frequently Asked Questions